pgxn/pgxn-manager/README.md

         plperl.use_strict = on
         plperl.on_init='use 5.12.0; use JSON::XS; use Email::Valid; use Data::Validate::URI; use SemVer; use PGXN::Meta::Validator;'

+  If you would also like those modules to load in the parent PostgreSQL process, rather than for each connection, add:

+       shared_preload_libraries = '$libdir/plperl'

 * Install these PostgreSQL core [extensions](http://www.postgresql.org/docs/current/static/contrib.html):